Disney World has many beautifully themed resorts and when you stay at one of them you’ll have access to their amazing pools.

 Can you pool hop at Disney World?

 Resort pools are a perk meant to be enjoyed by the guests staying at that particular resort.
-In order to ensure that resort guests are able to enjoy their pool without overcrowding, Disney only allows guests staying at that resort to use the pool.
+In order to ensure that resort guests can enjoy their pool without overcrowding, Disney only allows guests staying at that resort to use the pool.

 There are, however, a few exceptions to this rule:

-- Guests staying at one of the All-Star Resorts (including All-Star Movies, All-Star Music, and All-Star Sports) are able to use the pools at any of the All-Star Resorts regardless of which resort they are guests.
+- Guests staying at one of the All-Star Resorts (including All-Star Movies, All-Star Music, and All-Star Sports) can use the pools at any of the All-Star Resorts regardless of which resort they are guests.

 - This same situation is true for the Port Orleans Resorts.
 Guests at both Port Orleans – French Quarter and Port Orleans – Riverside are able to use the pools at both resorts without issue.